 Put the onion, potatoes, and carrots in a large pot.
 Mix the other packet of Crock-Pot seasoning with 1 cup of beef broth.
 Add enough water to cover the vegetables.
 Bring the water to a boil.
 Reduce heat and simmer until the vegetables are tender.

 I always make a skillet of cornbread to go with this meal.
 I have been making this roast beef recipe for many years.
 It has always been one of my families favorites.
 I have made it in the oven with and without a bag.
 I have made it in a slow cooker.
 It’s good no matter what you cook it in.
-My favorite way is using a turkey-size Reynold’s cooking bags.
+My favorite way is using a turkey-sized Reynold’s cooking bags.
 I love being able to lift the bag out of the cooking pan without leaving behind a dirty pan to wash.